Wayne Rooney made history at Man United.

-Since arriving in Manchester as an 18-year-old wonderkid he’s gone on to score 250 goals, eclipsing Sir Bobby Charlton as Man United’s all-time top goalscorer.
+After arriving in Manchester as an 18-year-old wonderkid, he went on to score 253 goals in all competitions, eclipsing Sir Bobby Charlton as Man United’s all-time top goalscorer.

 Along the way he’s had a fair few strike partners.
 Some have helped, some have hindered.
-So let’s talk a walk down memory lane together.
+So let’s take a walk down memory lane.

 Rooney’s strike partners in his first season at Old Trafford fall into two categories- those with European pedigree and those with potential.